-Extract Number from String in Excel
+How to Extract Number from String in Excel?

-Splitting single cell value into multiple cells, collating multiple cell values into one is the part of data manipulation.
-With the help of text functions “Left, MID, and Right” we are able to extract part of the selected text value or string value.
-In order to make the formula dynamic, we can use other supporting functions like “Find and LEN”.
+Splitting single-cell values into multiple cells, collating multiple cell values into one, is the part of data manipulation.
+With the help of the text function in excel “Left, MID, and Right,” we can extract part of the selected text value or string value.
+In order to make the formula dynamic, we can use other supporting functions like “Find and LEN.”
 However, the extraction of only numbers with the combination of alpha-numeric values requires an advanced level of formula knowledge.

 - #1 – Extract Number from the String at the End of the String